 How to serve dan dan noodles?

 Please do not use large raman noodle bowls to serve dan dan noodles.
-Choose smaller ones and serve with a small amount (can be eat up within several minutes).
+Choose smaller ones and serve with a small amount (can be eat up within several minutes) with a small amount of soup base (chicken stock or pork stock).
 Enjoy when it is still hot and the pork is still crisp.

 - ½ cup soy beans

-- 1 cup hand minced pork (with some fat)
+- 1 cup minced pork (with some fat)

 - 1 cup ya-cai

 - 1 tbsp. sesame paste

 - 1 tbsp. light soy sauce